camilozano/ReelScout/memory-bank/progress.md

 *   Instagram login using session file (`src/instagram_client.py` with `instagrapi`).
 *   Fetching user's saved collections.
 *   Fetching media items within a selected collection.
-*   Downloading video media items to a specified directory (`src/downloader.py`).
+*   **Downloading Media (19 Apr 2025):** Handles videos (`media_type=2`), photos (`media_type=1`), and carousels (`media_type=8`).
+    *   Downloads videos and photos directly into the collection directory.
+    *   For carousels, creates a subdirectory named after the carousel's PK and downloads individual photo/video resources into that subdirectory.
-*   Saving metadata (including relative path, caption, URL) for processed items to `metadata.json`.
+    *   Saves metadata for all processed types (videos, photos, carousels) to `metadata.json`.
+    *   `relative_path` in metadata stores the filename for videos/photos, and the relative subdirectory path (e.g., `{pk}/`) for carousels.
-*   Option to skip video download and only collect metadata (`--skip-download` flag).
+*   Option to skip media download and only collect metadata (`--skip-download` flag).
+Works for all types (videos, photos, carousels - creates carousel subdir even if skipping resource downloads).
+*   **Downloader Idempotency (Updated 19 Apr 2025):**
+    *   Checks if a video/photo file matching the media PK already exists before downloading.
+    *   Checks if a carousel subdirectory exists and is non-empty before processing resources.
-*   **Downloader Idempotency (02 Apr 2025):** Checks if a video file matching the media PK already exists before downloading (`src/downloader.py`).
-Skips download if found, logs appropriately, and records the existing filename in metadata.
-Unit tested (`tests/test_downloader.py`).
+    *   Checks if individual carousel resource files exist before downloading them.
+    *   Skips download if item/resource already exists, logs appropriately, and records the existing filename/subdir path in metadata.
+    *   Unit tested (`tests/test_downloader.py`) for all media types and skip scenarios.
 *   Basic Gemini text analysis (`src/ai_analyzer.py::analyze_caption_for_location`):
     *   Loads API key (`GEMINI_API_KEY`) from `auth/.env`.
     *   Uses `models/gemini-2.0-flash-exp` model (Updated 01 Apr 2025 from `models/gemini-1.5-pro-latest` per user request; originally fixed from `gemini-pro` 404 error).